Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 - Lying down soon after eating

-If your bloating improves when you eat slowly and keep meals lighter, that pattern may suggest a habit-related trigger.
+If bloating improves when you eat slowly and keep meals lighter, it may help to follow a structured diet plan for bloating instead of randomly removing foods.

 Constipation is one of the most common hidden reasons behind bloating.
 It does not always mean “no stool”; it can also mean the bowel does not empty comfortably.